-As you age, our metabolism slows down.
+Metabolism slows down as you age.
 This can cause weight gain if you eat too much, eat the wrong foods, or do not get enough exercise.

-Hormone changes can also cause unintentional weight gain.
+Hormone changes or medical problems can also cause unintentional weight gain.
 This may be due to:

 If you quit smoking, you might gain weight.
 Most people who quit smoking gain 4 - 10 pounds in the first 6 months after quitting.
 Some gain as much as 25 - 30 pounds.
 This weight gain is not simply due to eating more.

-Contact your health care provider if the following symptoms occur along with the weight gain:
+Contact your health care provider if you have the following symptoms with the weight gain:

-Your health care provider will perform a physical examination, measure your height and weight to calculate your body mass index (BMI), and ask questions about your weight gain, such as:
+Your health care provider will perform a physical exam and calculate your body mass index (BMI).
+The health care provider may also ask questions, such as:

 Seagle HM, Strain GW, Makris A, et al. Position of the American Dietetic Association: weight management.
 J Am Diet Assoc.
 2009;109:330-346.